 These ingredients are there to extend the life of the product or to make it a pretty colour or to make it smell nice, but these don’t benefit the skin in any way.

-Now, you understand why Antique Apothecary Products can be used by all, even those with the most sensitive skin.
+Now, you understand why Antique Apothecary natural and organic skincare products can be used by all, even those with the most sensitive skin.